 - 1 teaspoon ground cinnamon

 - 1/2 teaspoon baking soda

 - 1/4 teaspoon kosher salt

-- 1/8 teaspoon ground nutmeg, or a few scratches of fresh nutmeg
+- 1/8 teaspoon ground nutmeg, or a few scratches of whole nutmeg (on a microplane)

 - 1/4 cup vegetable oil

 - 1/2 teaspoon vanilla extract

 - 1 teaspoon ground cinnamon

 - 1 teaspoon vanilla extract

 - Additional powdered sugar, for garnish